 Have a Protein Shake

-Another simple way to get more protein is by drinking protein shakes.
-One of the best reasons to start having protein shakes in the morning is their ability to digest quickly.
-Blending up your protein with frozen fruit or vegetables, and almond butter can provide a great hit of easily absorbable protein and a macronutrient-balanced meal.
-You can also add flax seeds or chia seeds to up the protein content.
+Another simple way to get it is by drinking protein shakes.
+One of the best reasons to start having shakes in the morning is their ability to digest quickly.
+Blending up with frozen fruit or vegetables, and almond butter can provide a great hit of easily absorbable and a macronutrient-balanced meal.
+You can also add flax seeds or chia seeds to up the it’s content.

 Eat More High Protein Snacks